spatius/relate/docs/source/data-connect.md

 ## Relate Props

-We might want to update something during the component lifecycle, being if some new props arrived or from an user interaction.
+We might want to update something during the component lifecycle, being it some new props arrived or from an user interaction.
 When you use `dataConnect` your wrapped component will receive the following as props from relate:

 * **loading** - boolean value, true when your container is waiting for data.
 * **relate** - an object containing the following: